Bill Cashmore appeared in

 Honesty Bartram and the voice(s) of

-Bhal-Shebah.
-As well as acting, he is also a published playwright, scriptwriter, director, journalist, successful business coach and raconteur.
+well as acting, he was also a published playwright, scriptwriter, director, journalist, successful business coach and raconteur.

 Originally from Nottingham, Bill graduated from the University of Cambridge in 1984 with an MA in English.
 He began his acting career in the university's famous dramatic club, Footlights, working alongside future TV stars such as

 David Baddiel and Nick Hancock.
-He also has a Graduate Diploma of Counselling from the Australian College of Applied Psychology.
+He also earned a Graduate Diploma of Counselling from the Australian College of Applied Psychology.
 He taught at Moffats School in rural Shropshire in the 1980s.

 In 1989, Bill started work for a media response company in